Form 1099-INT, Interest Income

 - Enter Federal Details for Interest Income Including Boxes 1-10 of the Form 1099-INT

 - Enter State Information & State Taxes Witheld for each applicable state

 - Review Your Order & Select whether you would like the Form mailed to the recipient.

 - Add Credit Card for the Filing Fees

-Use our "Bulk Upload" using Excel/CSV to create 1099-INTs in minutes.
-You can download our Excel template or use your own customized template to create 1099-INTs.
+Use our "Bulk Upload" feature to upload an Excel/CSV file to create 1099-INT forms in minutes.
+You can download our Excel template or use your own customized template for this.